An Echolls Family Christmas: Synopsis

 Veronica visits Connor's movie set, and she questions him about the poker game.
 However, he does not know who could have stolen the money.
 Veronica attempts to visit Sean, but his father turns her away.
 After deducing that the pumpkin probably has something to do with a halloween encounter or incident, Keith goes to the caterer of the party Aaron was at that day.
 The caterer tells him that Aaron was having an affair at that party.
 The next day, Veronica talks to Sean, who tells her that he thinks that Weevil stole the money.
 Keith talks to Aaron, who admits to the affair and says that it was with his agent's wife, Monica Hadwin (Emmanuelle Vaugier).
-Veronica frets about Duncan's diary before Veronica comes up and makes a deal with Logan: He will host another poker game so Veronica can determine who the thief is.
-At the poker game, Veronica reveals her findings: Duncan was faking being drunk in order to win the money, not steal it, Connor was simply using a muscle enhancer, and Logan is not the thief because his room was messy (and Veronica figures that if he hid the money, he wouldn't tear apart his room looking for it.
-Veronica figures out that Sean is the criminal, not Weevil.
-Sean stuffed the money into the recycling and picked it up the next morning.
+Veronica frets about Duncan's diary before she makes a deal with Logan: he will host another poker game so Veronica can determine who the thief is.
+At the poker game, Veronica reveals her findings: Duncan was faking being drunk in order to win the money, not steal it, Connor was simply using a muscle enhancer, and Logan is not the thief because he had tossed his room, and Veronica figures that if he hid the money, he wouldn't tear apart his room looking for it.
+So, having narrowed the suspects to Sean and Weevil, Veronica reveals that Sean's father was not the owner, but the butler at the palatial home he resides in, and so actually did need the money.
+Sean stuffed the money into the wide-mouthed beer bottles he'd been drinking from and picked it up the next morning with the recycling.
 Sean and Weevil go off by themselves, presumably so Weevil can punish him.